coneiric/kovri/README.md

 - More documentation can be found in your language of choice within the [kovri-docs](https://github.com/monero-project/kovri-docs/) repository
 - [Moneropedia](https://getmonero.org/resources/moneropedia/kovri.html) is recommended for all users and developers
 - [Forum Funding System](https://forum.getmonero.org/8/funding-required) to get funded for your work, [submit a proposal](https://forum.getmonero.org/7/open-tasks/2379/forum-funding-system-ffs-sticky)
-- [build.getmonero.org](https://build.getmonero.org/) or monero-build.i2p for detailed build information
-- [repo.getmonero.org](https://repo.getmonero.org/monero-project/kovri) or monero-repo.i2p are alternatives to GitHub for non-push repository access
+- [repo.getmonero.org](https://repo.getmonero.org/monero-project/kovri) or monero-repo.i2p are alternatives to GitLab for non-push repository access
 - See also [kovri-site](https://github.com/monero-project/kovri-site) and [monero/kovri meta](https://github.com/monero-project/meta)

 ## Vulnerability Response